 In a girls’ school Computer Science is not seen as a ‘boys’ subject.
 Instead, girls see technology changing the world and want to be a part of it.

 Computers run our everyday lives, yet we take them for granted.
 Computer Science is about learning and understanding the mathematical, scientific and engineering principles underlying every kind of computing system, from mobile phones and the Web, to the supercomputers that simulate the effects of disease on the human heart.

 As a successful Computer Scientist, you will develop a curiosity about how things work and an ability to think creatively, logically and critically.
 Through a combination of individual learning, team projects and experimentation, you will learn the 'how' behind the fascinating and ever changing world of computers.
 You will experience the full product development lifecycle, by researching and designing digital products with input from selected industry experts.
 You will develop the knowledge to become a technological leader, not just a follower.

 Teachers with years of real-world experience will use their enthusiasm, passion and knowledge to guide you on this exciting journey.

-Taught by passionate subject specialists at all levels and with an emphasis on hands-on experience, we aim to provide an environment in which all students are able to flourish while honing their practical skills, knowledge and understanding.
+Taught by passionate subject specialists, we provide an environment in which pupils are able to flourish while honing their practical skills, knowledge and understanding.

-The problem-solving, analytical and numeracy skills which students develop over the course of their study of Chemistry opens up opportunities in many diverse fields such as Medicine, cutting edge Research, Law, Business and careers in the City.
+The problem-solving, analytical and numeracy skills which students develop during their study of Chemistry open up opportunities in many diverse fields.

 “The Maths department has always been constant in the quality of teaching, resources and continuity through the years.
 From UIII to UVI, maths has always been reliable.
 I'm going to miss it so much!
 Many thanks for all the help!”
 Upper Sixth leaver